Skip to content

 Knowledge

 Knowledge is the theoretical or practical understanding of a subject, which executives usually acquire at college.
 When you calibrate candidates, you check their education.
 The position description should indicate what college degree is required or preferred.
 Most companies that require a “bachelor’s degree or equivalent” are open to candidates who do not have a formal degree but have the requisite knowledge.
 Including candidates with equivalent knowledge boosts diversity.
 College is incredibly expensive.
 So, too, is supporting a family.
 Sometimes life happens.
-But some candidates without college degrees who persisted despite hardship can be resilient and inspirational leaders.
+However, some candidates without college degrees who persist despite hardship can be resilient and inspirational leaders.

-Skills
+Skills and Abilities

 Pre-Reference for Candidate Calibration

-Conduct Candidate Calibration Early
+Start Candidate Calibration Early

 Your recruiting research team should develop qualitative information about passive candidates early on to reduce the risk of candidate implosion.
 Quite simply, you must insert a step in your sourcing process to calibrate or pre-reference candidates to determine whose references indicate they are top performers.
 Top performers usually make better hires.